 The Marine Conservation Society has provided the following list of alternative ways to replace the release of balloons and sky lanterns:

-- Flags, banners and pop-ups - When budgets are tight many businesses are realising the benefits of using reusable eye-catching signage.
+- Flags, banners and pop-ups - When budgets are tight many businesses are using reusable eye-catching signage.
 Colourful streamers, flags, banners and other signs save money and time over balloons, string, helium and lanterns.

 - Balloon sculpture - Turn balloons into something stunning with a hired-in balloon artist or try your own.